kiicodes/flutter_stacker_game/README.md

 This project is intended to serve as a practical example for those who are interested in game development with Flutter.
 We aim to provide a side-by-side comparison of building a traditional app-style game and a 2D game using the powerful Flame game development framework.

+### The Game

+"Stack and Win" is an engaging and skill-based game that challenges your timing and precision.
+The objective is simple: stack squares on top of each other without losing any to earn victory.

+#### Gameplay Mechanics

+- **Horizontal Movement**: You are presented with a set number of squares that move horizontally across the screen.
+Your goal is to tap or click at the right moment to make them come to a stop.

+- **Stacking Strategy**: As soon as you successfully halt the squares, an identical set of squares appears in the row above.
+Your task is to stack them directly on top of the squares from the previous row, aligning them perfectly.

+- **Avoiding Loss**: The key challenge is to ensure that the new squares stack precisely on the previous row.
+If you miss this alignment, the bottom row of squares will disappear, and you'll lose them.

 ### App Game

 The app game utilizes a `GridView.count` widget to create a grid with a dynamic number of rows and columns based on user-configured settings.
 Each cell's rendering is conditionally determined by evaluating a boolean array, which controls whether a cell is filled or not.